 Integrated water resources management requires agreement and understanding of the amount of water available, the demands that are made on this water, and how water resources can be best shared to ensure that the livelihoods of people and functioning of ecosystems are sustained.

-Taking a partnership approach, CSIRO is working in the Koshi Basin with Nepali organisations through the Sustainable Development Investment Portfolion (SDIP).
-The aim is to build the knowledge, data and understanding for sustainable management of water resources.
+Taking a partnership approach, CSIRO worked in the Koshi Basin with Nepali organisations through the Sustainable Development Investment Portfolion (SDIP).
+The aim was to build the knowledge, data and understanding for sustainable management of water resources.

 Measuring the water resource

-CSIRO is improving understanding of the water balance of the Koshi Basin catchments [click to view a map of estimated water balance].
+CSIRO improved understanding of the water balance of the Koshi Basin catchments [click to view a map of estimated water balance].

 The report From the Mountains to the Plains: Impact of Climate Change on Water Resources in the Koshi River Basin, published by International Water Management Institute staff and their collaborators, quantifies and assesses the past and projected future spatial and temporal water balances in the Koshi Basin (fact sheet).
 Results show that precipitation and net water yield are lowest in the transmountain region and the Tibetan plateau.

 Working with local modelling experts, we improved models of the Koshi basin hydrology.
 The preliminary analysis of hydroclimate and streamflow modelling can be used as a tool to explore how different climate change and development scenarios impact streamflow.